MinaProtocol/mina/automation/services/faucet/README.md

 # Faucet Service

-The faucet service is a simple Discord bot that listens for requests for `CODA` in a Discord channel and issues transactions to a local Coda Daemon.
+The faucet service is a simple Discord bot that listens for requests for `CODA` in a Discord channel and issues transactions to a local Mina Daemon.
 It is currently best to run this against a mina daemon running on a host machine, as opposed to against a Daemon in a docker container.

 ## Usage